ihafkenschiel/nodejs-todo-app/README.md

 - **models/todoModel.js**: Defines the schema for to-do items and represents the MongoDB model.
 - **routes/todoRoutes.js**: Maps endpoint URLs to controller functions.
 - **services/todoService.js**: Handles data logic and interacts directly with the model.
+- **Dockerfile**: Specifies the Docker image configuration for the application.
+- **docker-compose.yml**: Manages the application and MongoDB services.

 ## Debugging